 Subscribe to the Health Equity Research Update

-Receive updates about newly published research, upcoming conferences, and funding announcements.
+Receive updates about new resources, upcoming conferences, and funding announcements.

 AAMC Health Equity Research Virtual Site Visit

 The AAMC Health Equity Research Virtual Site Visit is a new resource that highlights the outstanding health equity research portfolios at our member institutions.

 The University of Massachusetts Medical School (UMMS), together with UMass Memorial Health Care, seeks to advance the well-being of the people of the commonwealth and the world through pioneering education, research, and health care delivery.
 UMMS emphasizes eliminating health disparities through service, research, and preparing its students to care for populations whose needs are currently not being met.

 You can view a complete listing of the UMass Medical School Health Disparities and Health Equity Projects or learn more on this page about: